TaintBench/DeltaApkGenerator/README.md

 The default output folder is `yourWorkingDirectory/delta_apks`.

 For each taint flow, a folder `delta_ID` is created with the ID of the taint flow.
+You can find the respective sanitized APK for the taint flow.
 A `*delta_choices.json` file is generated as manual selection is requried as multiple jimple statements can be the specified source.
 The `*delta_choices.json` file can be used for next run with the following options:

 ``-apk <apk> -f <TAF-file>  -p <android platform jars> -c <*delta_choices.json>``